-Grenade discovered during autopsy of soldier's body returned as part of exchange with Russia
+Grenade discovered during autopsy of soldier's body returned in swap with Russia

 Anastasia Protz — 11 March, 14:13

-Grenade discovered during autopsy of soldier's body returned as part of exchange with Russia
+Grenade discovered during autopsy of soldier's body returned in swap with Russia

 Stock photo: Coordination Headquarters for the Treatment of Prisoners of War

-In Chernivtsi, forensic experts discovered an unexploded grenade during the autopsy of a fallen Ukrainian serviceman whose body had been brought back from Russia as part of an exchange.
-Morgue staff were evacuated, and bomb disposal experts neutralised the device.
+Forensic experts in Chernivtsi have discovered an unexploded grenade during the autopsy of a fallen Ukrainian serviceman whose body had been brought back from Russia as part of an exchange.
+Morgue staff were evacuated and bomb disposal experts neutralised the device.

-Details: Bachynskyi said that during examination of bodies returned by Russia as part of exchanges, explosive items are occasionally found in pockets.
-However, this time the grenade was discovered directly inside the deceased's body.
+Details: Bachynskyi said that during the examination of bodies returned by Russia in exchanges, explosive items are occasionally found in pockets.
+But on this occasion, the grenade was found in the deceased's body.

 Advertisement: